claudioarena/FGS-Sim/README.md

 	- Uniform distribution was added to vary the starting centre point of a simulated star.
 	- The input and output coordinates have been changed to refer to pixel coordinates instead of the arbitrary 0-1-2 original coordinate system, although the Gauss2d class still generates a Gaussian with mean 1 for now.
+- 2.1.
+2017-07-28.
+    - Rewrote Gauss2d class to generate a 2d array of integers to allow simulation of the defocussing of N photons into a Gaussian.
+Also resulted in much more efficient code, with the simulation running ~4x faster with excellent accuracy.
+	- Used Claudio's Google Sheet to convert stellar magnitudes into photons s^-1 m^-2 to have a stellar magnitude input in Main.cpp, resulting in N photons defocussed by Gauss2d.
+	- Changed the Poisson noise method in the Test class to N - (X * time * area), where X~Po(sqrt(N)).
+This allows photon noise to be either positive or negative.
+	- Fixed the input of the star coordinates to be in terms of the pixel index.
+	- Bug fixes and performance and floxibility improvements.